 Layers is also important.
 Managing drawing in an organized fashion is highly recommended.
 The rule of thumb is to start with a sketch layer for sketching the form and a fill layer to fill out that form.
 This separation helps with shading without distorting the original sketch.

-With both layers merged, the next step would be to even out the colors.
+With both layers merged, the next step in knowhow to draw in Photoshop would be to even out the colors.
 This is to avoid strong dark lines when tasked with drawing something a bit more realistic.
 The best way to do this is through the brightness/contrast global options.
 Set it so the strong contrasting colors are faded towards more neutral colors.

 In this step, I protect the shape by locking it down.
 Details are still handled by the chalk brush.
 There are multiple methods but I like to focus more on two specific options: transfer and shape dynamics.
 Depending on what I need to do, I toggle both these options on and off.
 Sometimes, I have both turned on.